domel/ldbc.github.io/README.md

 hugo server
 ```

-Note that you will need to clone the theme submodule in the _themes_ folder to get the site 100% up and running.
+Note that you will need to clone the theme submodule in the `themes` folder to get the site 100% up and running (see [Cloning the repository](#cloning-the-repository)).

 ## Add aliases to support old URLs